KentStateWeb/rwd/advanced/docs/tower.md

 1. Install Tower https://www.git-tower.com
 2. Enter your personal GitHub credentials when setting up (use Authentication Basic Auth!)
 3. Click the Cloud icon in the top left
-4. Choose your user account in the sidebar and then click Clone on the "studentmedia" repository.
+4. Choose your user account in the sidebar and then click Clone on the PROJECTNAME repository.
 5. Choose a folder on your computer to clone the repository to.
 You cannot change this directory later, so make a note of it.
 6. Once cloning has finished, all of the files will be on your local computer for editing.